-Transmission Efficiency, e{yaf} , m.transmission_dict['eff'][(stf, sin, sout, tra, com)]: The parameter e{yaf} represents the energy efficiency of a transmission f that transfers a commodity c through an arc a in support timeframe f.
-Here an arc f defines the connection line from an origin site f out to a destination site f in.
-The ratio of the output energy amount to input energy amount, gives the energy efficiency of a transmission process.
+Transmission Efficiency, e{yaf} , m.transmission_dict['eff'][(stf, sin, sout, tra, com)]: The parameter e{yaf} represents the energy efficiency of a transmission f that transfers a commodity f through an arc f in support timeframe f.
+Here an arc f defines the connection line from an origin site f to a destination site f the ratio of the output energy amount to input energy amount, gives the energy efficiency of a transmission process.
 The related section for this parameter in the spreadsheet corresponding to the support timeframe can be found under the "Transmission" sheet.
-Here each row represents another combination of transmission f and arc f are represents the parameters f and the corresponding transmission tuples.
+Here each row represents another combination of transmission f and arc f.
+The column with the header label "eff" represents the parameters f of the corresponding transmission tuples.

-Transmission Capacity Lower Bound, \underline{K}{yaf} , m.transmission_dict['cap-lo'][(stf, sin, sout, tra, com)]: The parameter $\underline{K}{< af}$ represents the minimum power output capacity of a transmission f transferring a commodity c through an arc a, that the energy system model is required to have.
-Here an arc a defines the connection line from an origin site $v{\rm out}$ to a destination site $v{\rm in}$.
+Transmission Capacity Lower Bound, \underline{K}{yaf} , m.transmission_dict['cap-lo'][(stf, sin, sout, tra, com)]: The parameter \underline{K}{yaf} represents the minimum power output capacity of a transmission f transferring a commodity c through an arc a in a support timeframe y, that the energy system model is required to have.
+Here an arc a defines the connection line from an origin site v{out} to a destination site v{in} .
 The unit of this parameter is MW.
 The related section for this parameter in the spreadsheet corresponding to the support timeframe can be found under the "Transmission" sheet.
 Here each row represents another transmission f, arc a combination.
 The column with the header label "cap-lo" represents the parameters \underline{K}{yaf} of the corresponding transmission tuples.